ADGEfficiency/creative-writing-with-gpt2/examples/alan-watts.md

 It doesn't make sense to give up one's compassion, only one's consciousness.
 This is the great concept of the Buddhists - how you explain the illusion of human nature.

 You can think of an awareness that goes beyond the gate.
-Long distance soldiers that can do their duty properly.
+Soldiers that do their duty properly.
 The Dukes of the New World, who destroy any ships they come across.
 They recognize their place as a great mystery, freed from the illusory truth, sacred and separate from vast reality.

 One of the first things he asked was this: Why was there a tree?
 And it is as if I got an answer.
 That tree had some kind of magical shape, and everybody here used to think it was something strange.
 You didn't hold your hand out all the time.
 You didn't allow the sun to hit your head, you didn't control the wind, you weren't teaching people the way to work.